 Not to mention, hemp on its own is packed with all sorts of powerful ingredients (like omega fatty acids, vitamins, amino acids, minerals, and more).

-What’s more, we like to use hemp-derived extracts rather than powder when formulating our mushroom-based supplements and full spectrum hemp oils.
+What’s more, we like to use hemp-derived extracts rather than powder when formulating our mushroom-based products and full spectrum hemp oils.
 This is because the extracts of hemp contain all parts of the plant: the leaves, stems, stalks, and flower buds.
 All those vitamins, minerals, and other nutrients we mentioned earlier are lost when you condense it down into a powder.
 So you’re getting much more therapeutic value with a hemp extract.

 So what about the safety of CBD?

 As luck would have it, CBD is not only non-intoxicating, but it also has a good safety profile.
 Research shows that very little side effects are reported, like drowsiness, lowered blood pressure, and dry mouth.
 Thankfully, these side effects are rare and fade pretty quickly, if felt at all.
-The key with any new supplement is to start slowly.
+The key with any new product is to start slowly.
 This will help you see how your pup responds.
 It’s no different than if you were introducing a new food to their diet.

 Unfortunately, there are no set guidelines on dosing mushrooms or even hemp-derived CBD for that matter.
 But according to research, “There is a sweet spot where you want to achieve the proper dose, not too much or too little.”

 Incredibly vague, we know, but it all boils down to trial and error.
-Most mushroom-based supplements will have dosing instructions on the label.
+Most mushroom-based products will have dosing instructions on the label.
 If you come across one that doesn’t have dosing instructions, it’s probably best to steer clear.

 The bottom line